El Moez Street: The Unfolded Fascinating Tales

 Qalawun Complex

-The complex of Qalawun is a massive structure that El Moez Street holds among its exceptional buildings a well.
+The complex of Qalawun is a massive structure that El Moez Street holds among its exceptional buildings as well.
 The building contains a hospital and a tomb.
 Sultan Al Nasir Muhammed Ibn Qalawun built it in 1280.

-During his time, around thirty other mosques came into life, too.
+During his time, around thirty other mosques came to life, too.
 This complex existed right after the Fatimid Palace turned into ashes and ruins.
 Throughout the years, more than a few people bought the building until Sultan Qalawun bought it in 1283 AD.
 The complex held his name ever since.

 The Qalawun complex is another structure that exists in El Moez Street.
 The place has been the centre of religious ceremonies and other important Islamic rituals.
 The structure has undergone many restorations during the reign of Al Nasir Muhammed, the Son of Sultan Qalawun.